syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 ![IEWarning message in the PDF Document](Convert-HTML-To-PDF/htmlconversion_images/IEWarning.png)

-please refer to the below code snippet to use the DisableIEWarning API to remove the default IE warning from the PDF document.
+Please refer to the below code snippet to use the DisableIEWarning API to remove the default IE warning from the PDF document.

 {% tabs %}